rao10/casswiki_quartz/content/Ponerology and psychopathy/Ponerology.md

 > [!info] Part of the Casswiki article series [[Ponerology and psychopathy]]

-**Ponerology** is the term coined by Polish clinical psychologist [Andrzej M. Łobaczewski]([[Andrew M. Lobaczewski]]) to mean the objective scientific study of the nature of evil, based on its representation within the world of psychopathology and politics.
+**Ponerology** is the term coined by Polish clinical psychologist [[Andrew M. Lobaczewski|Andrzej M. Łobaczewski]] to mean the objective scientific study of the nature of evil, based on its representation within the world of psychopathology and politics.
 The framework and basic research for such a study is laid out in his book _[Political Ponerology: A science on the nature of evil adjusted for political purposes]([[Political Ponerology]])_.

 The word ponerology (from the ancient Greek _poneros_ – evil; and _\-λογία_, _\-ology_ – study) can also refer to the branch of theology dealing with evil.
 This article is only concerned with the newer meaning, which refers to the scientific field named by Dr. Łobaczewski.